Estate Planning Guide and Checklist for 2024

 While estate taxes are owed to the federal government, inheritance taxes are owed to the state government.
 Additionally, while estate taxes are paid directly from the estate itself, inheritance taxes are paid by the heir or beneficiaries based on what they received in probate.

 These taxes do not apply to surviving spouses or to payouts from life insurance policies.
 Instead, inheritance taxes usually only apply to more distant relatives and heirs.
-It’s unlikely this tax affects you, but it’s good to be aware of if you live in one of the six states that applies it.
+It’s unlikely this tax affects you, but it’s good to be aware of it if you live in one of the six states that apply it.

 Gift tax

 Many people choose to make gifts during their lifetime to reduce the value of their estate when they die.
-According to the IRS, gifting can take different forms: selling something for less than its full value, transferring the right to use income from property, or transferring money or property without expecting to receive the full value in return.3 Usually the person giving the gift owes the tax, but other arrangements are possible with the advice of a tax professional.
+According to the IRS, gifting can take different forms: selling something for less than its full value, transferring the right to use income from property, or transferring money or property without expecting to receive the full value in return.3 Usually, the person giving the gift owes the tax, but other arrangements are possible with the advice of a tax professional.

-Estate planning checklist 2023
+Estate planning checklist 2024

 ☐ Take an inventory